disnocen/dmix2/README.md

 ```

 ### Multiparty ECDSA
-This library is used to operate the distributed key generation and the threshold signatures.
+This library is used to operate the distributed key generation protocol and the threshold signatures.

 Compile the necessary programs by doing:
 ```
 cargo +nightly build --examples --release
 ```

-Obv, you should have a working installation of Rust, the nightly verstion
+Obviously, you should have a working installation of Rust, the nightly verstion

 ### Python
 Assuming you have `pip` installed on your machine, do